hdgarrood/legendre-symbol-calculator/README.md

 The Legendre symbol *(y/p)* is defined to be 1 if *y* is a quadratic residue modulo *p*, and -1 otherwise.

-The phraes "the notes" within the evaluation rules refers to the set of lecture notes which were used in the 2017/18 Introduction to Number Theory course at the University of Edinburgh.
-If you don't have those notes, a little googling will hopefully help you find proofs of these facts; alternatively, you might try to prove them yourself!
+The phrase "the notes" within the evaluation rules refers to the set of lecture notes which were used in the 2017/18 Introduction to Number Theory course at the University of Edinburgh.
+If you don't have those notes, a little googling will hopefully help you find proofs of these facts.
+Alternatively, you might try to prove them yourself!

 ## Deployment